George Anastaplo: Supreme Court

 Justice Hugo Black's dissent In re Anastaplo would "immortalize Anastaplo", said Justice Brennan upon reading it.
 Black's dissent was read at Black's funeral, by his instructions.

-Anastaplo argued the case himself before the U.S. Supreme Court, losing the case but praised by Justice Hugo Black in his dissent.
+Anastaplo argued his case himself before the U.S. Supreme Court, losing the case but praised by Justice Hugo Black in his dissent:

 The effect of the Court's 'balancing' here is that any State may now reject an applicant for admission to the Bar if he believes in the Declaration of Independence as strongly as Anastaplo and if he is willing to sacrifice his career and his means of livelihood in defense of the freedoms of the First Amendment.
 But the men who founded this country and wrote our Bill of Rights were strangers neither to a belief in the 'right of revolution' nor to the urgency of the need to be free from the control of government with regard to political beliefs and associations.
 Thomas Jefferson was not disclaiming a belief in the 'right of revolution' when he wrote the Declaration of Independence.
 And Patrick Henry was certainly not disclaiming such a belief when he declared in impassioned words that have come on down through the years: 'Give me liberty or give me death.'
 This country's freedom was won by men who, whether they believed in it or not, certainly practiced revolution in the Revolutionary War.

 Since the beginning of history there have been governments that have engaged in practices against the people so bad, so cruel, so unjust and so destructive of the individual dignity of men and women that the 'right of revolution' was all the people had left to free themselves.
 As simple illustrations, one government almost 2,000 years ago burned Christians upon fiery crosses and another government, during this very century, burned Jews in crematories.
 I venture the suggestion that there are countless multitudes in this country, and all over the world, who would join Anastaplo's belief in the right of the people to resist by force tyrannical governments like those.